• Account

 When you’re first starting out, there is no wrong decision.
 Just going through the process will put you miles ahead of where you would have been otherwise.

-Action Step: “How to Come Up with an Incredible Business Idea (and Validate It)”Read for a little bit more structure on how to go through this process.
+Action Step: Read “How to Come Up with an Incredible Business Idea (and Validate It)”.
+This will help you structure this exercise and come up with some great ideas.

 #5: Start freelance writing

-If you’ve been a reader here for awhile, you know that I’m a firm advocate of a three step process for building a lifestyle business:
+If you’ve been a reader here for a while, you know that I’m a firm advocate of a three-step process for building a lifestyle business:

-1. Build Skills – If you don’t know what you’re doing, you won’t be successful.
+- Build Skills – If you don’t know what you’re doing, you won’t be successful.
 Take the time to educate yourself.

-2. Freelance – Pick one of the primary skills in the post above and build a freelance business around it.
+- Freelance – Pick one of the primary skills in the post above and build a freelance business around it.
 This will give you some income and the confidence to know you can make this work.

 Hundreds of people have leveraged freelance writing inside Location Rebel to successfully transition into their own businesses online.
 It’s the easiest way to start making money this week.